lukaslicon/Madus-Engine/README.md

 # Madus-Engine

-Madus-Engine is a EARLY WORK IN PROGRESS. **tiny C++ sandbox engine** built from scratch for learning and prototyping games.
+Madus-Engine is a EARLY WORK IN PROGRESS.
+(Going slow, not current main project) **tiny C++ sandbox engine** built from scratch for learning and prototyping games.

 It uses **GLFW**, **glad**, and **OpenGL 3.3 Core**.